uptonking/note4yaoo/lib-editor-base-rope.md

   - 提供了crdt测试
     - [bench npm jumprope](https://gist.github.com/josephg/bcb2e74e52dc9c4651249fdffc48d1cf)
   - This code is based on an older skiplist based C rope library I wrote several years ago
-    - Instead of simply being implemented as a skiplist, jumprope is a skiplist where each leaf node contains a Gap Buffer.
+    - Instead of simply being implemented as a skiplist, jumprope is a skiplist where each leaf node contains a **Gap Buffer**.

 - https://github.com/cessen/ropey /rust
   - a utf8 text rope for Rust, designed to be the backing text-buffer for applications such as text editors